Here's How Many Of The Fastest-Growing Messaging Apps Are Already Earning Significant Revenue

 Messaging apps are incredibly popular right now.
-WhatsApp is the biggest, with over 600 million users, but it’s closely followed by major competitors, including Asia-based WeChat and LINE, and Facebook Messenger.
+WhatsApp is the biggest, with 500 million users, but it’s closely followed by major competitors, including Asia-based WeChat and LINE, and Facebook Messenger.

 BI Intelligence’s data shows that WeChat, LINE, WhatsApp, and Snapchat are all growing their user numbers in 2014 at a quarterly rate of 15% or higher.